Jeansen/cdmn/README.md

 Of course you can have the extension loaded automatically by adding the resource `URxvt*perl-ext-common: cdmn` to your .Xresources file.
 But I would not recommend it at the moment.

+Also have a look in the `resources/test` folder.
+There are some demo files that you can use a a starting point.

 ## Using cdmn with wireless NICs

 Wireless is a bit of a speciality because there is no constant maximal rx/tx speed.
 The value is constantly evaluated